Sites get compromised when nobody's watching.

 Findings documented with risk level, impact, remediation taken and recommendations for ongoing security hygiene.

-Our findings are documented in plain language, not a 40-page PDF designed to justify the invoice.
-You'll know exactly what was found, what we fixed and what to do next.
-Worth noting for EU businesses: under GDPR Article 32, organisations are legally required to implement appropriate technical security measures.
-A security audit gives you documented evidence that you've met that obligation, which is useful if you're ever asked to demonstrate compliance.
+Our findings are documented in clear terms you can act on: what was found, what we fixed and what to do next.
+Worth noting for EU businesses: under GDPR Article 32, organisations are required to implement appropriate technical security measures.
+A security audit gives you documented findings that support that obligation, useful if you're ever asked to show what measures are in place.

 Common questions